productinfo/gauges-battery/README.md

 Shinobi Gauges Battery Indicator (Objective-C)
 =====================

 An example project, creating a Battery indicator using ShinobiGauges.
-This is the final product of the blog post on http://www.shinobicontrols.com/blog/posts/2013/08/12/creating-a-battery-gauge/
+This is the final product of the blog post at http://www.shinobicontrols.com/blog/posts/2013/08/19/creating-a-battery-gauge/

 ![Screenshot](screenshot.png?raw=true)